mlhess-class/week11/info.md

-# info
+# asdfasdinfo
+dffa
+fassdf
-This is **important** info!!!!
+asdfThasdis iasds **important** info!!!!
-The class is over 1 in week!!!!!
+The clasdfafss is over 1 in week!!!!!
-Please read the internet for the important info!
+Pleaafasdfasdfsdse read the internet for the important info! faasdasd sdfsdff asdfssdasdffa asdadfasd fasdffas df